How The Role of The Partner Account Manager (PAM) is Evolving

 IT vendors looking to maximize their investments in PAMs need to make sure PAMs can easily identify opportunities as they occur in real time and act on them immediately.
 PAMs need to be able to visualize deal flow across their channel partners to dynamically provide the best incentives.
 Just as importantly, each PAM needs to be able to pull every lever to close a deal before resorting to price as a measure of last resort.

 Channel Mechanics has created a channel enablement platform that was built with the needs of the Partner Account Manager in mind.
 Deep segmentation, employing an easy to navigate decision tree, allows a PAM to make specific incentives available to channel partners for as long as needed.
 In some cases, this may be an entire quarter.
 At other times, it may only be for a few hours.
-Channel management platforms unable to provide this level of command and control are all too often the root cause for why a vendor didn’t win a specific deal, or more commonly, never knew the potential deal existed.
+Channel management platforms unable to provide this level of command and control are all too often the root cause for why vendors don’t win a specific deal.
+Or more commonly, never knew the potential deal existed.
 Channel partners routinely put deals elsewhere because a set of limited incentives that were set in stone at the beginning of the quarter are for one reason or another, no longer compelling.

 The truth of the matter is that the channel revolves around the Partner Account Manager.
-Vendors that want to get the most out of their channel programs are well advised to focus on the needs of their PAMs.
+Vendors that get the most out of their channel programs, focus on the needs of their PAMs.
 After all, there’s almost always a direct correlation between making PAMs happy and having a happy channel.